butchland/fastai-binder-app-template/README.md

 ### Saving your repo and other files

-Unfortunately, Colab is not your standard Jupyter environment and does not support Ipywidgets and voila natively so there is no easy way to test your stripped down voila notebook prior to deploying it on github repo and running on binder.
+Unfortunately, Colab is not your standard Jupyter environment and does not support voila natively so there is no easy way to test your stripped down voila notebook prior to deploying it on github repo and running on binder.

+_Note: As of 9/17/2020, the ipywidgets (including the image cleaner) are now runnable on Colab, just not the voila app._

-Also, because Colab does not persist your VM instance storage across sessions, please connect your Google Drive and copy your data including the cloned repository, your exported learner (`export.pkl`) and any ssh keys created to your Google Drive.
-For Colab, your ssh keys are located in `/root/.ssh` and your cloned repository is (by default) created in the `/content` directory.
+Also, because Colab does not persist your VM instance storage across sessions, please connect your Google Drive and copy your downloaded data, your cloned repository and your exported learner (`export.pkl`).
+By default, your exported learner and your cloned repository will be created in the `/content` directory.

 **Big thanks to [@vikbehal](https://forums.fast.ai/u/vikbehal) for providing the instructions!**